 Antifouling paint – good for the environment, your vessel and your wallet

-Australians love a day on the water, and with some 3 million of us living in a household with some kid of pleasure craft, there is plenty of opportunity to head to the sea.
+Australians love a day on the water, and with some 3 million of us living in a household with some kind of pleasure craft, there is plenty of opportunity to head to the sea.
 Boat ownership comes with its chores and responsibilities however, and antifouling is one.
 Biofouling is the growth of microorganisms, plants, algae, or animals that build up on the underwater sections of a boat.
 This build-up decreases the durability and efficiency of the vessel.
 Antifouling paint works to prevent biofouling, protecting your vessel and your pocket.

 This article will outline the specific benefits of antifouling paint, describe the variety of antifouling products available, and take a look at the ever-changing regulations regarding biocides.
 We will also look at the companies that provide antifouling coatings, and where to find them.

 Benefits of using antifouling paint

 The sheer volume of international trade and travel conducted on our seas and rivers shows our reliance on these waterways for much of our day to day life.
-The possibly harmful effects of this traffic on our marine environment cannot be overlooked, and this is driving the demand for effective, low cost, low impact antifouling coatings as part of a vessel’s complete marine coating system.
+The possibly harmful effects of this traffic on our marine environment cannot be overlooked, and this is driving the demand for effective, low cost, low impact antifouling coatings as part of a vessel’s complete boat coating system.
 Antifouling paint:

 - Decreases the risk of transfering harmful organisms into foreign waters